vanderoffice/CA-Strategy/enterprise-plan/Rev4C2/Executive Draft/appendices.md

 - Privacy assessment updates

 **7.2 Audit Rights:**
 Each party may audit the other's compliance annually with 30 days notice.
-Independent Data Governance Office may audit at any time.
+Office of State Data Governance may audit at any time.

 **8. SIGNATURES**